 - Feeling sick and vomiting

-When a person is known to have taken a particular substance, then a test for that drug test may be requested to help with treatment.
+When a person is known to have taken a particular substance, then a test for that drug may be sometimes requested if it will help with treatment.
 For an overdose of a therapeutic drug in cases where the time it was taken is unknown, then the test may be repeated several hours later to see whether its concentration is still increasing.
 In most cases, drug concentrations are not measured to check whether treatment is working.

-Serum osmolality may be used as an indirect measure whenever methanol or ethylene glycol ingestion is suspected.
+Serum osmolality may be used as an indirect indicator whenever methanol or ethylene glycol ingestion is suspected.

 What does the test result mean?

 The results of tests must be interpreted carefully in conjunction with the patient's signs and symptoms.
-There are established therapeutic and potentially toxic levels for many drugs, but people may experience serious side effects or have symptoms of a drug overdose even when concentrations of drugs are at normal levels.
-Symptoms may also be affected by other drugs that are present and by the person's age and state of health.
+There are established therapeutic and potentially toxic levels for many drugs, but people may experience serious side effects or have symptoms of a drug overdose even when concentrations of drugs are at usual therapeutic levels.
+Symptoms may also be affected by other drugs that are present, by the person's age and state of health and whether the patient is on regular therapy or has never taken the drug before.
 In addition, a positive result for a particular substance does not necessarily mean that the symptoms are due to the substance detected.

 Is there anything else I should know?

 Sometimes, results from emergency or overdose tests may be used for legal (forensic) purposes in addition to being used to help treat an ill person.
-If such results are to be used in a court of law, then usually rigorous sample collection, handling, and testing processes as well as reporting of results are required to follow legal procedures.
+If such results are to be used in a court of law, then rigorous sample collection, handling, and testing processes as well as reporting of results will be required to follow legal procedures.
 These may involve some of the following:

-- Any samples collected, including blood and urine, are collected into containers that are sealed with a tamper-proof seal.
+- Any samples collected, including blood and urine, are clearly identified and collected into containers that are sealed with a tamper-proof seal.

 - Anyone who handles the samples as they are collected, transported, and tested must record their involvement in a document called a "chain-of-custody form."